mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 19 Petty Cash
+## 19 Petty Cash

-This chapter explains how to manage cash transactions and petty cash funds, including setting up a petty cash account and recording transactions.
+Mnage cash transactions and petty cash funds, including setting up a petty cash account and recording transactions.

 1. Set up a petty cash account:
    - Go to `Chart of Accounts` and create a new account as a `Bank` type named "Cash on Hand - Petty Cash."